MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 Further research could also focus on the dynamics of these clusters as more deputies joining the policymaking process.

 ----------------------------------------
-**CO-SPONSORSHIP NETWORKS IN THE LEGISLATIVE PROCESS: ANALYSIS OF THE RUSSIAN STATE DUMA**
 <div class="item copyright">
 <p>Copyright (c) 2022 Maksim Todinov, Denis Pavlenko</p>
 </div>